- The Washington Times - Saturday, October 18, 2025

 Advertisement

-Mr. McFerron pointed to Mr. Trump’s endorsement of Republican Rep Tom Cole’s bid for reelection in the state, which is being touted proudly by the Cole campaign.
+Mr. McFerron pointed to Mr. Trump’s endorsement of Republican Rep. Tom Cole’s bid for reelection in the state, which the Cole campaign is touting.

-Mr. Cole’s district includes Tinker Air Force Base, the National Weather Center, Fort Sill and a lot of Federal Aviation Administration employees live there because the agency has a nearby training facility and support center, all of which employ thousands of government workers.
+Mr. Cole’s district includes Tinker Air Force Base, the National Weather Center and Fort Sill.
+Many Federal Aviation Administration employees live there because the agency has a nearby training facility and support center with thousands of government workers.

 “If there was any concern of pushback over the president’s endorsement because of the government shutdown, the Cole campaign wouldn’t be touting it,” he said.

-But if Mr. Trump is making strides to mitigate the damage to the military and law enforcement, he’s being punitive to civil servants and Democratic-run states.
+If Mr. Trump is making strides to mitigate the damage to the military and law enforcement, he is being punitive to civil servants and Democratic-run states.

 Advertisement

-The administration has used the shutdown to lay off roughly 4,000 workers from various agencies, though about 700 were reinstated and a federal judge blocked the layoffs, saying the administration unlawfully used the lapse in funding to justify the terminations.
+The administration has used the shutdown to lay off roughly 4,000 workers from various agencies, though about 700 have been reinstated.
+A federal judge blocked the layoffs, saying the administration unlawfully used the lapse in funding to justify the terminations.

-In addition, the Trump administration has slashed funds across a range of programs, saying the money is being spent wastefully or needs further review.
+In addition, the Trump administration has slashed funds across various programs.
+He said the money is being spent wastefully or needs further review.

-On the first day of the shutdown, Mr. Vought canceled the delivery of $26 billion in previously approved funds and a separate tranche of money totaling about $8 billion, which he claimed was going to fuel “the left’s climate agenda.”
+On Oct.
+1, the first day of the shutdown, Mr. Vought canceled the delivery of $26 billion in previously approved funds and a separate tranche of money totaling about $8 billion, which he said was going to fuel “the left’s climate agenda.”
 The move affected projects in 16 states, most of which are led by Democrats.

 • Jeff Mordock can be reached at jmordock@washingtontimes.com.